 How much does a PEO cost?

 PEOs will charge an administrative fee for their services, often using one of two pricing structures: a fixed monthly fee per employee, usually around $1,000 per employee annually, or a percentage of your overall payroll, usually 2-11%.
-It’s also important to be aware of hidden fees when comparing prices.

 Does a PEO replace my HR department?